Skip to navigation Skip to main content

 3. WebC Component

-4. Synchronous Shortcode (deprecated)
+4. Synchronous Shortcode (Deprecated)

-Eleventy Transform Jump to heading
+Eleventy Transform

-Pre-release only: v3.0.0-alpha.5 Added in Image v4.0.1This is the easiest method to configure.
+Added in v3.0.0 Added in Image v4.0.1This is the easiest method to configure.
 You add a bit of code to your configuration file and we’ll transform any <img> tags in HTML files that exist in your output folder (probably _site/**/*.html).

 eleventyConfig.addPlugin(eleventyImageTransformPlugin, {